fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ## Host settings

-The `host_settings` section of the configuration YAML allows you to define what predefined queries are sent to the hosts and later on processed by Fleet for different functionalities.
+The `host_settings` section of the configuration YAML lets you define what predefined queries are sent to the hosts and later on processed by Fleet for different functionalities.

 - `host_settings.enable_host_users`: boolean value that when enabled Fleet will send the query needed to gather user data